 Swim Workouts for Triathletes: Training Plans, Drills & Open Water Tips

-Triathlon swim training is often the most overlooked piece of a triathlete’s preparation.
-I’ve coached a lot of athletes who come into the water strong from cycling and running—but within the first 200 yards, their heart rate spikes, their stroke falls apart, and confidence drops fast.
+Triathlon swim training is often the most overlooked part of race preparation.
+I’ve coached a lot of athletes who come into the water strong from cycling and running - but within the first few hundred yards, their heart rate spikes, their stroke shortens, and confidence disappears fast.

-That’s not a fitness problem.
-It’s a training structure problem.
+That usually isn’t a fitness problem.
+It’s a structure problem.

 Stronger Stroke Starts Here